Mortgage levels in Spain

-Decembers mortgage data was released this week along with the year to date for 2019
+Decembers mortgage data was released this week.
+Along with Spanish home loans 2019 year to date.

-Normally December is much lower than November so the numbers are a reflection of Banks catching up with completions that have been delayed due to new regulation.
+Normally December is much lower than November.
+So the numbers are a reflection of Banks catching up with completions.
+Those delayed due to new regulation.

 Capital lent for home loans higher percentage in December

-64.5% of all new loan capital flowing into the market was lent for the purpose of residential purchases.
+64.5% of all new Spanish Mortgage capital.
+Flowing into the market.
+Was lent for the purpose of residential purchases.

-Over the full year 2019 saw the lowest upturn across all areas of numbers of, average loan size and capital lent for over 5 years.
+Over the full year 2019 saw the lowest upturn for 5 years across all areas.
+Number of loans, average loan sizes and capital lent.

-This may be partly because prices have stabilised in the year but is also an impact of new regulation, general economic concerns in Spain and across the world and of course Brexit.
+This may be partly because prices have stabilised in the year.
+But is also an impact of new regulation

 Since 2015 the average loan size has grown from 106.7k to 125k for 2019.

-Madrid now has the highest level of new loans for the year with 69.616 granted.
-Andalucia which was the biggest market in other years completed on 67.845.
+Madrid now has the highest level of new Spanish mortgages for the year.
+With 69.616 granted.
+Andalucia which was the biggest market in other years.
+Completed on 67.845.
 Cataluna remains in third place in terms of the numbers.

-Only the Balearics against a good year last year and small numbers saw a fall across all areas of lending in 2019.
+Spanish home loans 2019 year to date showed only the Balearics, against a good year last year, and low numbers.
+Saw a fall across all areas of lending in 2019.

 Spanish Banks have a net inflow of lending first year in many years

-One positive from the month was that net outflows of balances of the Spanish Banks lending books were not the case for December and more than 4k more loans were added to the books than redeemed.
+One positive from the month was that net outflows of balances of the Spanish Banks lending books.
+In December more than 4 thousand loans were added to the books.
+Rather than redeemed.

-For the first year since the banking crisis the lenders in Spain added to their mortgage book with 339.194 cancellations and 357.720 new loans added.
+For the first year since the banking crisis.
+Lenders in Spain added to their mortgage book with 339.194 cancellations and 357.720 new loans added.

 Construction loan enquiries increase

-The market remains a little stagnant at present but we are seeing a considerable upturn in borrowers looking for self build/ construction loans in Spain.
+The market remains a little stagnant at present.
+We are seeing a considerable upturn in borrowers looking for self build/ construction loans in Spain.

-Many have already bought the land and may have delayed construction until they felt the market was progressing others see it as a way of adding more than value than buying a resale, but the upturn of this type of application is considerable.
+Many have already bought the land.
+May have delayed construction until they felt the market was progressing.
+Others see it as a way of adding more than value than buying a resale.
+The upturn of this type of application is considerable.

-For many due to the fact you must own the land outright and have a project in place before applying for a loan the risk is too great to proceed but for those where land is already owned or those who know they have other means of completing project if finally a Spanish Mortgage is not possible the market is a little more flexible again now with most lenders considering applications
+For many due to the fact you must own the land outright.
+And have a project in place before applying for a loan.
+The risk is too great to proceed.
+For those where land is already owned.
+Or those who know they have other means of completing project.
+If finally a Spanish Mortgage is not possible.
+The market is a little more flexible again.
+With most lenders considering applications